Tutorial Part 2: Customizing Views#

 schema = PostRead

-async def perform_update(self, id, schema_obj):
+async def update(self, obj, schema_obj):

 if obj.published: